rlennon/GweedoreDP/docs/IaC/terraform-info.md

 | [Return to README.MD](../../README.md)
 | ---------------------------------------------------- |

-# Infastructure as Code with Terraform Example
+# Infrastructure as Code with Terraform Example

 Team Marvel has selected Terraform to *provision* EC2 servers.